 The town's Economic and Development goals and objectives include nurturing a healthy and diverse local economy by retaining and expanding existing businesses and industries.
-As well as protecting the historic character of Easton, and supporting projects and efforts which enhance that character, with commercial rehabilitation as redevelopment in Downtown listed as a top priority for future commercial development.
+As well as protecting the historic character of Easton and supporting projects and efforts which enhance that character, with commercial rehabilitation as redevelopment in Downtown listed as a top priority for future commercial development.

 For All Seasons' importance to the Talbot County community cannot be overstated.
 The urgent need for accessible, community-based mental healthcare is dire and increasing.

+PART E

+NATIONAL OBJECTIVE:

-PART E NATIONAL OBJECTIVE: 1.
-Using the attached "National Objective" chart, determine which national objective will be met by the proposed project.
-2. Next, fill out the appropriate worksheet (A, B, C, D or E).
-Insert that page behind this one in your application.
-3. In the space below, describe in narrative form how the project will meet at least ONE of the national objectives.
-1. Benefit to Low and Moderate Income Persons: Area Benefit (LMA) \( \text{\tin}\exiting{\text{\texi}\text{\text{\text{\text{\text{\text{\text{\text{\texi}\text{\text{\text{\texite\texi{\texi}\tiint{\text{\text{\text{\text{\text{\texi}\text{\text{\texi}\tin}\tin} ☐ Housing (LMH) ☐ Single Family Multi-Family Financial Assistance Water and Sewer Connections □ Limited Clientele (LMC) Presumed ≤ 51% of clientele are persons whose family is LMI Nature and location conclude area is primarily LMI Removal of architectural barriers ☐ Jobs (LMJ) Job Creation Job Retention Total estimated # of beneficiaries 750 CDBG \$ per beneficiary \$1,000 Total estimated # of LMI beneficiaries 675 CDBG \$ per LMI beneficiary \$1,111.11 % of LMI beneficiaries to total 90 % 2.
-Elimination of Slum and Blight: Area Basis Spot Basis This project is structured to ensure that at least 51% of the beneficiaries are from LMI households, a figure that significantly surpasses the minimum requirement.
-Historical data indicates that approximately 64% of For All Seasons' clientele are Medicaid recipients, while an additional 26% benefit from the agency's financial hardship program, which accommodates individuals and families whose incomes are aligned with federal poverty guidelines but may not qualify for Medicaid.
-This clear documentation and adherence to eligibility criteria ensure that For All Seasons' services are targeted toward and utilized by LMI persons.
+- 1. Using the attached "National Objective" chart, determine which national objective will be met by the proposed project. - 2.
+Next, fill out the appropriate worksheet (A, B, C, D or E).
+Insert that page behind this one in your application. - 3.
+In the space below, describe in narrative form how the project will meet at least ONE of the national objectives.

+1. Benefit to Low and Moderate Income Persons: ☐ Area Benefit (LMA) ☐% Determined by survey or census (Attach Survey Approval Ltr) ☐ Housing (LMH) ☐ Single Family ☐ Multi-Family ☐ Financial Assistance Water and Sewer Connections Limited Clientele (LMC) Presumed Nature and location conclude area is primarily LMI Removal of architectural barriers ☐ Jobs (LMJ) ☐ Job Creation ☐ Job Retention Total estimated # of beneficiaries 2,966 CDBG \$ per beneficiary \$252.87 · · · · · · · · · · · · · · · · · · · Total estimated # of LMI beneficiaries_2,653 CDBG \$ per LMI beneficiary \$252.70 % of LMI beneficiaries to total 89.4% 2.
+Elimination of Slum and Blight: Area Basis Spot Basis

+Our project is structured to ensure that at least 51% of the beneficiaries are from LMI households, a figure that significantly surpasses the minimum requirement.
+Historical data indicates that approximately 64% of our clientele are Medicaid recipients, while an additional 26% benefit from our financial hardship program, which accommodates individuals and families whose incomes are aligned with federal poverty guidelines but may not qualify for Medicaid.
+This clear documentation and adherence to eligibility criteria ensure that our services are targeted towards and utilized by LMI persons.

 For All Seasons maintains detailed records of all client interactions, income verification processes, and service delivery metrics.
-These records are regularly reviewed to ensure ongoing compliance with CDBG requirements and to monitor the effectiveness of outreach and support strategies.
-For All Seasons' documentation process is audited annually to verify that at least 51% of the clients served fall within the LMI threshold, aligning with the goals and regulations of the CDBG program.
+These records are regularly reviewed to ensure ongoing compliance with CDBG requirements and to monitor the effectiveness of our outreach and support strategies.
+Our documentation process is audited annually to verify that at least 51% of the clients served fall within the LMI threshold, aligning with the goals and regulations of the CDBG program.